Hyundai Motorsport customer results round-up bulletin

 Overall podium to start the season in the Netherlands

-There, a change to the car set-up worked against them, losing time in the overall standings but still remain in clear in second overall to claim maximum points in the Dutch championship and add to their knowledge of the i20 R5 for a season that has started with such promise.
+There, a change to the car set-up worked against them, losing time in the overall standings but remaining in the clear second position overall.
+They claimed maximum points in the Dutch championship and added to their knowledge of the i20 R5 for a season that has started with such promise.

 Customers kick-off seasons in France, Austria and Madeira

 i20 R5 customers began their seasons in France, Austria and Madeira, at the start of international and national campaigns.
 In France, the national tarmac championship got underway with the Rallye Le Touquet - Pas de Calais (March 15-16).
 Sarrazin Motorsport ran two cars on the event for the returning Quentin Giordano and Hyundai debutant Dominik Dinkel, beginning a season that will take him to rallies across several series around Europe.
 Giordano rolled out of the top ten, leaving Dinkel to collect 13th overall, despite a costly puncture.

 Hungarian Lovász Pál will compete on both a national and international level under his LPWM Sport banner.
 He started his season with the first event of the Mitropa Cup, the Rebenland Rallye (March 15-16).

 Miguel Nunes claimed third place at the Rali Município de São Vicente (March 15-16), the opening round of the Madeira rally championship.
 The Portuguese driver completed a consistent run on the event – never falling out of the top four – and cemented his place with a string of good stage times to claim a spot on the overall podium.

 American Veloster crew move up the championship standings